YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: If you do not take immediate action to reduce stack usage, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
 There are two common causes:

 * Infinite recursion.
 The most common cause of infinite recursion is a buggy error trap.
-Whatever the cause, you can examine the stack with ZSHOW, and use ZGOTO, QUIT to try to regain control of the process, or HALT or ZHALT to terminate the process.
+If you do not take immediate action to reduce your stack, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
+Examine the stack with ZSHOW.
+Trim the stack using QUIT, ZGOTO, HALT or ZHALT.
+Note that if a single application call generates a stack frame larger than the stack space between the STACKCRIT and STACKOFLOW boundaries, the process puts a STACKCRIT message in the operator log, but processes the STACKOFLOW and terminates, so the application gets no chance to intervene and handle the error.
+Look into the `ydb_mstack_crit_threshold <../AdminOpsGuide/basicops.html#ydb-mstack-crit-threshold>`_ and `ydb_mstack_size <../AdminOpsGuide/basicops.html#ydb-mstack-size>`_ environment variables.
 * Application level memory leak caused by NEW of local variables in a loop.
 Correct the application code to NEW variables outside any loop, and replace the NEW inside loops with KILL.

 -----------------
 STACKOFLOW
 -----------------